 After setting up a new laboratory, the School of Science at ECU needed to implement a reliable centralized source of nitrogen gas to serve multiple mass spectrometers throughout the lab and meet the requirements for a variety of applications including proteomics, metabolomics and forensics.
 According to Frankie Busetti, ECU have considered implementing liquid nitrogen, however this was a costly option which would have also presented major space and delivery issues.
 On the other hand, i-FlowLab was the more cost effective and space saving solution which had made it the obvious choice for ECU.
 The centralized i-FlowLab system has allowed them to produce high purity nitrogen gas on site, reduce background noise from having multiple generators and also provided an option for future expansion which has played a key factor in their decision-making process.

-Installing a centralized system has saved ECU the cost of having to service numerous N2 generators.
-It also eliminated the need of bulk supply and the hidden costs that come with it, making i-FlowLab the most cost effective nitrogen gas generation system for university.
+Installing a centralized system has saved ECU the cost of having to service numerous nitrogen generators.
+It also eliminated the need of bulk supply and the hidden costs that come with it, making i-FlowLab the most cost effective nitrogen gas generation system for the university.